 Related: If you really want to experience the culture of Puerto Vallarta, consider visiting during the Day of the Dead Festival.

 Another spot to sample birria is a taco stand called Birria Ricky or Ricky Taco as our guide on the second food tour called it.
 Ricky’s birria was delicious as well and made my list for the best tacos in Puerto Vallarta.
 His stand was busy and that’s always a good sign.
 Check out the video below to watch Ricky at work and learn a bit more about birria from our guide.

 Taqueria El Cunado is one of the most traditional taco stands in Puerto Vallarta.
 Located near the Old Town pier, the proprietor of this busy taco stand has been in business for 40 years.
 They prepare tacos made with kidney beans, beef steak and onions, and quickly assembles them to meet the demands of the crowd surrounding the stand.
 Many locals would pick this spot as having the best tacos in Puerto Vallarta.
-“The real magic starts with the salsas,” explained Alex.
-“Salsa gives the taco flavor and there are many different kinds.
-The one that I am holding is like a bomb in your mouth.
-It is made with pineapple, red onions and habanero peppers and it is worth trying — if you can handle the heat.”
+They serve several different kinds of salsa with their tacos.
+If you like spicy salsa, try the one made with pineapple, red onions and habanero peppers.
+It’s delicious – if you can handle the heat.

 Cevicheria El Guero